StanislawMalecki/TestingFramework/README.md

 - Run multiple test, separate them by coma *testName=LandingScenario1Test,LandingScenario2Test*
 - You can also run both, separate variables with semicolon *packageName=domainTests.landingPage;testName=CanYouLogInTest,WorkflowScenario1Test*
 # Test structure
 This section should be represented in place like Xray repository.
+For now tests are just examples.

 - org.testing
 	- domainTests